History in the Shoalhaven

 Laddie and his family make the traditional original returning boomerang.
 Made from mangrove knee it has a natural bend.
 They make and decorate a large variety of artefacts and artworks and are highly regarded for their unique craftsmanship of “burning in”, a technique Laddie’s family has been using for 193 years, selling boomerangs and artefacts throughout the Botany Bay and South Coast regions of NSW.

 The shell work produced by the family is also world renowned.
 Laddie’s great grandmother Emma Timbery’s shell work was sent to England for Queen Victoria in the early 1900s.
 The family continues to make and sell shell work.
 Many of the works made by Laddie’s family can be viewed in National and International museums and galleries.

-Laddie’s art work is available for sale at the Lady Denman Museum and (to a lesser extent) at Angler’s Rest
+Laddie’s art work is available for sale at the Lady Denman Museum.

 For 50,000 years or more we were a well-adjusted nation of peoples, attuned to our land.
 Our tribal laws sustained and enforced this natural harmony – we were one with the land.